News & sources

 Our video series explains why contrails are more than just a visible side effect of flying — and why avoiding the most harmful ones is one of the most concrete climate opportunities in aviation.

-The three parts guide viewers through the issue step by step: from the problem, to the solution, to the question of why voluntary action alone will not be enough.
+The four parts guide viewers through the issue step by step: from the problem, to the solution, to the question of why voluntary action alone will not be enough.

 Part 1: The problem